 We, the impoverished and the middle class, do not have the time or money to do in kind because we have to get the bills paid so our families keep our healthcare and so they do not end up homeless.

 It is not a matter of if the rich and corporations will get their way, it is just a matter of when.
-In addition to that, we have the sad fact that conservatives vote religiously and liberals do not.
 So, eventually Conservatives, Corporations, and the Oligarchs will win again and get what they want while the rest of us are paying for it.
 It is just a matter of time.
 To think otherwise is naive and ignores the entirety of US political and socioeconomic history.

 Millions Die Each Year Due to the System